-Decriminalization, whereby 50 grams or less of cannabis would be treated comparable to a parking ticket, is dead in the lame-duck legislative session between the election in November and the swearing-in of the new Assembly next week.
+Decriminalization criminal justice reform, whereby 50 grams or less of cannabis would be treated comparable to a parking ticket, is dead in the lame-duck legislative session between the November election and the new Assembly’s swearing-in next week.

 The current Assembly session ends next Tuesday, January 14th at noon.
 There will likely be votes on bills on the 13th.
 There will only be minor changes to the Assembly.
 The Democrats will retain a healthy majority in the chamber.
 The State Senate is only up for election every four years versus the Assembly’s two.

-Decriminalization really did not have much support in the lame-duck.
-Governor Phil Murphy and most of the legislators were in favor of full legalization instead of decriminalization.
+Decriminalization criminal justice reform did not have much support in the lame-duck.
+Governor Phil Murphy and most of the legislators favored full legalization instead of decriminalization.

-Only Senator Ron Rice (D-Newark) and his followers were in favor of decriminalization instead of legalization from the beginning through lame-duck.
+Only Senator Ron Rice (D-Newark) and his followers favored decriminalization criminal justice reform instead of legalization from the beginning through lame-duck.

-There’s also talk that passing decriminalization would take away steam momentum from the ballot referendum in November.
+There’s also talk that passing decriminalization criminal justice reform would take away steam momentum from the ballot referendum in November.

 And the referendum itself was a half-measure because support could not be found for full legalization within the legislature.

-There are also cynics who say that Sweeney wanted to deny Murphy victories on key issues, cannabis being one of them.
+Some cynics say that Sweeney wanted to deny Murphy victories on key issues, cannabis being one of them.
 Cynics are right more often than not in the Garden State.

 The only way this can be understood then is through the logic of New Jersey politics.

-Decriminalization was seen as a half measure to stop the arrests at best.
-According to the American Civil Liberties Union (ACLU) of NJ, 94 people are arrested a day on cannabis possession charges.
-The vast majority of these people are Hispanic and African American minorities who are being unjustly targeted.
+Decriminalization criminal justice reform was seen as a half-measure to stop the arrests at best.
+According to the American Civil Liberties Union (ACLU) of NJ, 94 people are arrested daily on cannabis possession charges.
+Most of these people are Hispanic and African American minorities who are being unjustly targeted.
 That number will likely be higher than 94 in 2020.

 They brought up the number as part of a failed campaign to push legalization through the lame-duck session.